rydmike/rydmike.github.io/gridview.md

 ---
 **Update 27.10.2020:** I found a recent report in the staggered grid view package GitHub repo about the width horizontal resizing issue [**here**](https://github.com/letsar/flutter_staggered_grid_view/issues/138) and added my comment to it.
-I will still try to make a more up to date sample repo that reproduces the issue.

 ---
 Page updated 20.12.2020